scottbpugh/quartet-ui/docs/epcis.md

 To see the list of events that have been recorded on a given system, expand the EPCIS node under the server of your choice, then click on the `Events` node.

 ![screenshot](./screenshots/epcis/2.png)
+Events can be searched across the entire database using the top right search box.
+Events are displayed twenty at a time.

 You can also narrow down the events returned by clicking on the event types nodes under the Events node.
 There are four types of event filters available:

 * Aggregation Events